explainers-by-googlers/CHIPS-spec/draft-cutler-httpbis-partitioned-cookies.md

 ## Partitioned Cookies with the Same Name/Domain/Path

-In order to prevent cross-partition leaks, we need to allow sites to set cookies with the same name, domain, and path as a cookie with another partition key.
+In order to prevent cross-partition leaks, we need to allow sites to set cookies with the same name, domain, and path as long as they have different partition keys.
 In order to achieve this, we suggest the following edit to step 22 of {{Section 5.5 (Storage Model) of RFC6265bis}}, note that steps b-d below are not changed.

 {:quote}